 Verish' Ne Verish'

-Deck: - a standard 52 card deck for 3-4 players or more; a shortened deck (36 cards - 6 to A) may be used for 2 or 3 players, as it is hard to hold more than 18 cards.
+This game is for 2-6 players, rarely more.
+3 or more players use a standard 52 card deck; a shortened deck (36 cards - 6 to A) may be used for 2 or 3 players, as it is hard to hold more than 18 cards.

-Dealing: - after the deck has been shuffled, one card is picked at random and put away face down; all remaining cards are distributed clockwise one at a time among the players face down.
-The player to make the first move is the one who has the first card dealt.
+After the deck has been shuffled, one card is picked at random and put aside face down; all remaining cards are distributed clockwise one at a time among the players face down.
+Some players may have one more card than others - this does not matter.
+The player to make the first move is the one who was dealt the first card.

 The player to make the first move in a round puts one, two or three of his cards on the table face down and names a rank (not necessarily the rank of the card(s) he just put on the table).
 For each subsequent move there are two possibilities: